 Seiji Ozawa Music Academy

-Opera Project XIX
+Opera Project XX

 （For those age 25 and under.
 Designated seating not available.
 Sold at ticket windows only.
 Proof of age required at the venue.
 One ticket per person only.）